ovh/cds/docs/content/docs/concepts/workflow/payload.md

 ## Choose a git branch in the payload

-On a `git.branch` attribute, you can choose a git branch **if you attach on the pipeline context an application linked to a Git Repository**.
+**If an application attached to the pipeline context is linked to a Git repository**, you can set `git.branch` attribute to a branch of your choice.

 ![Payload](/images/workflows.design.payload.gif)